EvalAgent: Discovering Implicit Evaluation Criteria from the Web: EvalAgent Parameters and Prompts

 Include any unique and nuanced details from Advice 2, eg: any thoughts on how the structure should be, tone etc. If there are examples of what phrasing etc to use please include them under any relevant points.
 You MUST NOT draw any inferences on your own.
 DO NOT answer the instruction.
 You only choose to merge or combine details as needed. \end{prompt}

-\paragraph{Step 3: Criteria Generator } The final step in our proposed method combines all criteria lists generated for each query in Step 2.
-The response then goes through a re-writing step and criteria filtering step to ensure alignment to the instruction and removal of any irrelevant criteria.
+\paragraph{Step 3: Criteria Generator } The final step in our proposed method combines all criteria lists generated for each query in Step 2 and aggregates that information.
+The response then goes through a re-writing and filtering prompts to ensure alignment to the instruction and removal of any irrelevant criteria.

 We use the following prompt for combining all query-specific criteria.
 We do this two-criteria lists at a time.

 \begin{prompt}[title={ \texttt{Prompt \thetcbcounter: Aggregating Query Content}}, label=prompt:agg_query] \#\#\# Advice list 1: \{\{\paramnorm{list1}\}\}\\